Preparation for an interview

 - Provide any items that you were requested to bring with you (i.e. transcripts, contact information for your references, journal publications, etc…).

-- Ask any questions that you may have about the position, the Portfolio, or NRC.
+- Ask any questions that you may have about the position, the research centre, or NRC.
 You may also ask when you might expect to be notified of your status within the competition.

 - Thank the interview panel for the opportunity to be considered for the position.